veracruz-project/RealmOS-documentation/README.md

 a Microkernel written in Rust. it has support for Rust std on aarch64, no vsock support.
         - support for aarch64, builds with no errors but I encountered some runtime errors (it's been reported in there gitlab just few weeks ago) https://gitlab.redox-os.org/redox-os/redox/-/issues/1376
-        - Their repo seems healthy, fairly active with few contributers.
+        - Their repo seems healthy, fairly active with few contributors.

 To get started:

+(The following instructions also worked in a `debian:11` Docker container with `--device /dev/fuse --cap-add SYS_ADMIN --privileged`.)

 ```sh
 curl -sf https://gitlab.redox-os.org/redox-os/redox/raw/master/bootstrap.sh -o bootstrap.sh